 Comrade Hillquit admits the necessity for the Third International, but he is by no means specific as to the reasons.
 He admits that the Second International is broken, but the inference is that he would put together the pieces and give it a new name.
 He repudiates Berne, half-heartedly, and he also repudiates Moscow, as not having advanced "the process of reorganization of the Socialist movement of the world."
 He continues, "The task of organizing the Third International is still before us.
 It must be accomplished on the basis of principles and conduct, not on that of personal likes and dislikes.
-It is the common task of all interna-If this is Comrade Hillquits tional Socialists position, why did he not oppose the National Executive Committee's acceptance of Berne?
-Why did he wait until Berne had discredited itself even in the eyes of Liberals, until it had shown itself as an offshoot of the conference taking place in Paris?
-He carefully refrains from stating what he considers should be "the basis of principles and conduct" for the Third International.
-Yet it is just this that is dividing the Socialist movement the world over.
-Does Comrade Hillquit think the acceptance of the Dictatorship of the Proletariat should be one of the requisites for admission to the Third International, and if so, will it be sufficient to accept it abroad and accept the principle of "sharing governmental power and responsibilities with the capitalist class, 'during the period of transition'" at home?
-When Comrade Hillquit uses the term "international" to qualify "Socialists," does he mean it as a synonym for "Revolutionary"?
-Would he exclude Scheidemann and Ebert from the Third International?
-If so, would not he then exclude all other "Socialists" whose acts during the war were dictated by the same opportunism as actuated these (Continued on page 7)
+It is the common task of all interna-tional Socialists."
+If this is Comrade Hillquit's position, why did he not oppose the National Executive Committee's acceptance of Berne?
+Why did he wait until Berne had discredited itself even in the eyes of Liberals, until it had shown itself as an offshoot of the conference taking place in

+What is the nature of this distinction?
+The following quotation indicates Comrade Hillquit's conception of it: